bineet-dash/hartree-fock/README.md

 (**TLDR for Linux and Mac OS X users:** download and extract the tar ball, then create a symlink in /usr/local/include to the "Eigen" folder.)

-The codes for Roothan have some issues as of now.
-The working codes for Hartree-Fock methods are placed in hartree-fock directory.

-To build the program compile using "g++ -std=c++14 -o HF hartree-fock.cpp hermite_polynomial.cpp -llapack -llapacke".